-The app review process comprises 4 main steps — overall review, clinical review, NZ relevance and user review.
+The app review process comprises 4 stages: internal review, New Zealand relevance review, clinical review, and user review.

 We offer more than reviews.
-Based on our findings from literature searches, we provide guidance on the sorts of things to consider when choosing from a category of apps, such as how to choose pain management apps.
+Based on our findings from literature searches, we provide guidance on what to consider when choosing from a category of apps, such as how to choose pain management apps.
 We also have information on how to use apps safely, eg, tips when using blood pressure apps.

 Where there are lots of apps within a specific clinical area and we can’t review all of them, we identify independent organisations that have reviewed these apps, eg, this is what we did for apps related to autism spectrum disorder.